xuwang/aws-linux-cluster/README.md

 Customization parameters:

 The default values for VPC, subnets,  servers instance profile, policies, keys, autoscaling group, lanuch configurations etc., are defined under modules directory.
-To change the default values, go to resources/terraform directory and change the variable values in `module-<resource>.tf`
+To change the default values, go to resources/terraform directory and change the variable values in `module-<resource>.tf` .

-The default image is Red Hat Enterprise Linux 7.

 To build:
 ```